Anaïs Demoustier

 Anaïs Aude Marie Michèle Demoustier (/fr/; born 29 September 1987) is a French actress.
 She was nominated for Most Promising Actress twice at the César Awards, in 2009 for Les Grandes Personnes and in 2011 for Living on Love Alone.
 In 2020, she won the César for Best Actress for her performance in the film Alice and the Mayor.

 In April 2023, Demoustier was announced as the president of the Caméra d'Or Jury for the 2023 Cannes Film Festival.

 Personal life

 During the filming of Marguerite & Julien, Demoustier began dating her co-star, Jérémie Elkaïm.
 In December 2015, it was announced that the couple were expecting their first child.
-Demoustier gave birth to a daughter in March 2016.
+Demoustier gave birth to a daughter in March 2016 and a son in 2024.

 Her brother, Stéphane Demoustier, is a filmmaker and screenwriter.